-Prior to June 30, 2017, our business was conducted through the Continuing Business Entities.
-In 2017, TRGI completed the Reorganization Transaction, pursuant to which the Continuing Business Entities became wholly-owned subsidiaries of our parent company.
+Prior to June 30, 2017, our business was conducted through various wholly- or majority-owned portfolio companies of TRGI, which we refer to as the Continuing Business Entities.
+On June 30, 2017, TRGI completed a series of transactions, which we refer to as the Reorganization Transaction, as a result of which the Continuing Business Entities became our subsidiaries.
 Although our subsidiaries have individually conducted operations for years, we have a limited history operating the Continuing Business Entities as an integrated business under the IBEX brand, which make it difficult to evaluate our future prospects and the risks and uncertainties we may encounter in seeking to execute on our strategies.
 These risks and uncertainties include our ability to:

-- · cross-sell our full spectrum of CLX solutions; - · educate the market on our full spectrum of CLX solutions; - reposition and expand our brand to reflect our full spectrum of CLX solutions; and - manage and execute our full spectrum of CLX solutions as part of an integrated company.
+- cross-sell our full spectrum of CLX solutions: - $\bullet \quad \hbox{educate the market on our full spectrum of CLX solutions;}\\$ - reposition and expand our brand to reflect our full spectrum of CLX solutions; and - manage and execute our full spectrum of CLX solutions as part of an integrated company.

 Our historical performance, or that of our subsidiaries, should not be considered indicative of our future performance.
-We have encountered and expect to continue to encounter risks and uncertainties frequently experienced by growing companies in rapidly changing industries, such as the risks and uncertainties described above and elsewhere in this prospectus.
+We have encountered and expect to continue to encounter risks and uncertainties frequently experienced by growing companies in rapidly changing industries, such as the risks and uncertainties described above and elsewhere in this annual report.
 If we are unable to successfully address these risks and uncertainties, our business, financial condition, operating results and prospects could be materially adversely affected.